 It's our promise to eligible customers¹ that we'll meet the Guaranteed Service Levels (GSLs) set out in the Electricity Distribution Network Code (the Code) effective 1 July 2020.

-Processing and payment of GSLs for our small customers is generally automated, as directed by the Queensland Competition Authority (QCA), however small customers can also make a manual claim if they believe they're entitled to a GSL by completing our online form within three months of the event.
+Identification of GSLs for our small customers is generally automated, however small customers can also make a manual claim if they believe they're entitled to a GSL by completing our online form within three months of the event.

 Our guaranteed service levels